xopxe/FLOP/README.md

-RonSimu - Ron Protocol Over NS3 Simulatior with DCE
+FLOP - Opporutunistic Protocols Over NS3 Simulatior with DCE
 ======

 This project consist of two different things:
-- Rong.
-The Ron Protocol Generation 2.
+- A set of opportunistic protocols, in particular FLOP.
 - The NS3 Simulator with ns-3-dce module and small modifications to simulate the protocol.

 Steps to configure and build the project: